UniMath/agda-unimath/SELF-REVIEW-GUIDELINES.md

   - [File conventions](FILE-CONVENTIONS.md)
   - [Guidelines for mixfix operators](MIXFIX-OPERATORS.md)
   - [Citing sources](CITING-SOURCES.md)
-- [ ] No duplication with existing content
+- [ ] There is no duplication with existing content

 ## Seeking assistance